f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

 [Install the Android SDK](https://developer.android.com/sdk/index.html#downloads) and make sure the `ANDROID_HOME` environment variable is properly set.
-Be sure to verify the file you downloaded, you can double-check the SHA-1 Checksum on Google's download page.
+Be sure to verify the file you downloaded, you can double-check the SHA-1 checksum on Google's download page.

 ```bash
 $ sudo apt-get install fdroidserver